GeoscienceAustralia/GeodesyML-Java-Bindings/README.md

 #### Implementation

-Since the GeodesyML schema is in active development, currently in beta release, the implementation relies heavily on code generation to minimise manual intervention following schema updates.
+Since GeodesyML is in active development, currently in beta release, the implementation relies heavily on code generation to minimise manual intervention following schema updates.
 Generation of JAXB model classes is handled in a fork of [JAXB for OGC Project](http://www.ogcnetwork.net/jaxb4ogc) at https://github.com/GeoscienceAustralia/ogc-schemas/tree/geodesyml.

+##### About JAXB
+Java Architecture for XML Bindings (JAXB) allows Java programs to specify a static, type-driven, mapping from Java classes to XML element definitions.
+JAXB's binding compiler (XJC) can be used to automatically generate Java binding classes from XML schema files, which is useful particulary in the early stages of XML schema development.

+At runtime, Java programs can use the JAXB API to unmarshal XML documents into Java object and to marshal Java objects back into conformant XML documents.

-See unit test-cases for usage.
+See unit tests for examples of usage.

 #### Contact Information